cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 docs_area: reference.security
 ---

-This pages provides a conceptual overview of Transport Layer Security (TLS) and details its role in securing cluster traffic in CockroachDB.
+This pages provides a conceptual overview of Transport Layer Security (TLS) and details its role in securing CockroachDB.

 ## What is TLS?